amar-naik/EAP/README.md

 1x1 Convolution maps all input pixels with output channels to output pixels.

-3x3 Convolution reduces the depth of input image by 2 pixels
+3x3 is an expensive kernel.
+It reduces the depth of input image by 2 pixels

 Feature Maps is the output created by application of a filter on input (previous layer)